Stress and anxiety are common experiences for most people.

 Exercise is one of the most important things you can do to combat stress.

-It might seem contradictory, but putting physical stress on your body through exercise can help relieve mental stress.
+It might seem contradictory, but putting physical stress on your body through exercise can relieve mental stress.

-And the benefits are strongest when you exercise regularly.
+The benefits are strongest when you exercise regularly.
 People who exercise regularly are less likely to experience anxiety than those who don't exercise (1).

 There are a few reasons behind this: